Frequently Asked Questions

 Q. Where can I get driving directions?

-To obtain driving directions to the court, please click here.
+To obtain driving directions to the Court, please click here.

 Q. What time do I need to report in?

-Q. Where can I park; is parking provided?
+Q. Where can I park?
+Is parking provided?

 Lot #1 is located at “Standard Parking” on the corner of S. Broad Street and Gravier Street by the Old Falstaff Brewery.

 Lot #2 is located on the corner of Gravier Street and S. White Street by the District Attorney’s Office.
+This parking lot is for employees and jurors meeting in the District Attorney's Office.

 To view a map for parking, please click here.